 Kroger Fuel Rewards: Best for Kroger family of stores shoppers

-The Kroger Fuel Rewards program is mostly geared to individuals who shop in the Kroger family of stores, which includes Ralphs, Dillons, King Soopers, Harris Teeter and more.
+Why we picked it: The Kroger Fuel Rewards program is mostly geared toward individuals who shop in the Kroger family of stores, which includes Ralphs, Dillons, King Soopers, Harris Teeter and more.
 This program is also free to sign up for and easy to understand.

 Circle K Easy Rewards: Best for simplicity

 Why we picked it: Circle K Easy Rewards makes it easy to sign up for free online or through the mobile app.
 Once you become a member, you’ll earn 10 points per gallon on fuel and 20 points per dollar on drinks, snacks and more.

 Once you earn 2,000 points, you’ll get $2 in rewards you can apply to your next purchase.
 You can also qualify for special sweepstakes and promotions as a member, although these offers vary.

 - Simple, straightforward program

 - 10 points per gallon and 20 points per dollar on snacks, food and non-alcoholic drinks

 - No other way to earn points outside fuel and in-store purchases